 - A. Only CSUEU members in good standing may run for and be elected to Corporation Office. - B. The Corporation Officers are elected by the active members in good standing who: - 1. are members of the Board of Directors; or - 2. are Chapter Vice Presidents, Secretaries, Treasurers, Chapter Organizing Chairs and Chapter Bargaining Unit Representatives not already serving on the board.
 (BD 77/10/2) - Section 5.7.
 Voting Rights.
-All voting rights of the active members, except those exercised within their respective chapters, shall be delegated to and exercised by and through their duly elected directors. - Section 5.8.
+All voting rights of the active members, except those exercised within their respective chapters, shall be delegated to and exercised by and through their duly elected directors.
+All active members in good standing have the right to vote in their respective chapter elections.
+The voting rights of members shall be delegated to their elected chapter officers at statewide officer elections, and to General Council Delegates for General Council Delegate voting responsibilities.
+(March/2018/10) - Section 5.8.
 Term of Office.
-The election cycle of Corporation officers shall correspond with the cycle established by Corporation Policy.
+The election cycle of Corporation officers shall correspond with the cycle established by the CSUEU Policy File.
+(March/2018/10)